Carbon capture and storage

 Bharti’s research promises outcomes that will be highly important for CSIRO and the state of Victoria.
 But it also will also have wider social benefits: “it will not only decrease harmful gas emissions and climate warming but will also create jobs in the Gippsland region.”

 Bharti is a chemical engineer with 12 years of prior experience in industry in oil and gas and the sugar industry.
-FedUni is the ideal place for her research because “FedUni’s Churchill campus is right near CSIRO’ s pilot plant and has a well-equipped carbon capture and storage laboratory for my research project.”
+FedUni is the ideal place for her research because “FedUni’s Gippsland Campus is right near CSIRO’ s pilot plant and has a well-equipped carbon capture and storage laboratory for my research project.”

 Bharti has always been curious and science was one of her favourite subjects in high school and this led her to study chemical engineering.
 “My PhD was a good opportunity to develop practical applications for my chemical engineering knowledge in carbon capture and storage with the potential to help reduce climate change.”